abdallahdib/abdallahdib.github.io/README.md

 ## About me

-I am a senior research scientist working at InterDigital R&I France since 2019.
+Starting from May 2022, I will be joining Ubisoft La Forge as a research scientist.
+Before that I worked as a senior research scientist at InterDigital R&I France since 2019.
 Previously, I held the same position at Technicolor research (2017-2019) and I worked as a research engineer at Inria (from 2008-2012).

 I received my Phd in Computer Science from Inria research center in 2016.